 Solution being mixed Videographer: Important step

-Mix Complete Freund’s adjuvant supplemented with 1.5 milligram/milliliter of Mycobacterium tuberculosis to a final concentration of 2.5 milligrams/milliliter [1] and add the DMSO-PBS-peptide solution dropwise at 1:1 ratio to the adjuvant solution [2], gently and frequently pipetting the suspension to form a viscous and evenly distributed emulsion [3].
+Prepare Complete Freund’s adjuvant supplemented with Mycobacterium tuberculosis to a final concentration of 2.5 milligrams/milliliter (CFA)and add the DMSO-PBS-peptide solution dropwise at 1:1 ratio to the adjuvant solution [1], gently and frequently pipetting the suspension to form a viscous and evenly distributed emulsion [2].

-Talent adding Mycobacterium tuberculosis powder to Complete Freund’s adjuvant visible in frame Videographer: Important step.

-Talent adding solution to CFA, with CFA container visible in frame Videographer: Important step
+. this shot was not filmed.Talent adding solution to CFA, with CFA container visible in frame Videographer: Important step

-Talent pipetting solution Videographer: Important step
+Talent pipetting solution Videographer: Important step delete 2.3.1 and move 2.3.3 above 2.3.2

 To aerate the solutions, use a 1000-microliter pipette set to 700 microliters [1] to repeatedly pipet the solution until a thick, creamy emulsion has been obtained [2].